project-chip/matter.js/packages/general/README.md

 # Matter.js support logic

-This package provides generic functionality required Matter.js that is not specific to Matter.
+This package provides generic functionality required by matter.js that is not specific to Matter.